This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Carotenoids from colorful vegetables

-The astaxanthin in Bright Mind is particularly interesting – it's one of the few antioxidants that crosses the blood-brain barrier efficiently, providing direct neuroprotection.
+Astaxanthin is particularly interesting – it's one of the few antioxidants that crosses the blood-brain barrier efficiently, providing direct neuroprotection.
 This makes it especially valuable for those spending long hours in front of screens, whether for work or gaming.
-Check out how this benefits gamers' cognitive performance.

 Impact of Gut Microbiome on Cognitive Health

-The gut-brain connection represents one of the most exciting areas in nutrition for focus research.
+The gut-brain connection represents one of the most exciting areas in nutrition for focused research.
 Your gut microbiome produces neurotransmitters and influences brain function through multiple pathways.

 Dietary choices directly shape your microbiome: